Lorenz rifle: Design features

 The Lorenz rifle was a percussion-type muzzleloader, and as such was similar in design to the British Pattern 1853 Enfield and the American Springfield Model 1861 rifle-muskets.
 It had a 37.5 in barrel which was held into place by three barrel bands.
 The barrel was .5473 caliber, which was slightly smaller than the .577 used by the Enfield and the .58 standardized in later Springfields.

 The stock was made of beech or occasionally walnut.
 The Lorenz could have either block or leaf-sights.

+The Lorenz used a Tige breech, which was more susceptible to fouling and difficult to clean in comparison to the Minié and it required the soldier to stand up and hammer the bullet into the shape down the barrel, which was difficult to do under enemy fire and if the soldier neglected to do so, accuracy fell off quickly.
+Despite these drawbacks, it did prove to be effective against the French Minié rifles.
+According to tests conducted by the British School of Musketry, the Austrians used a high-quality powder that did not foul the breech as badly.

-The rifle was fitted with a quadrangle socket bayonet.
+The rifle was fitted with a socket bayonet with a distinctive quadrangular blade.

 Use

 The Lorenz rifle first saw action in the Second Italian War of Independence.
+During the conflict, the French Army used shock tactics to overcome the superior range of the Lorenz, quickly closing into Austrian lines with bayonet charges with 100-men battalions, six men deep, making use of loose line formations and taking advantage of the Lorenz curved trajectory to minimize casualties.
+Other problems included the fact that most of the Austrian infantry didn't receive training to take full advantage of the Lorenz and the language barrier between their German-speaking officers and non-German speaking soldiers.
+According to military historian Geoffrey Wawro, at the battle of Palestro some Austrian soldiers discarded their unfamiliar, brand new rifles to fight with their bare hands instead.

-It was later used in the Balkans.
+The Lorenz was later used in the Balkans.
 The original Model 1854 Lorenz rifle was replaced in the Austrian army by an improved Model 1862 variant.
 This later variant was the main Austrian weapon during the Austro-Prussian War, where the Prussian Dreyse needle gun generally outclassed them.
 After the war, the Austro-Hungarian Empire converted some 70,000 Lorenz rifles into the Wänzl breechloader until they had enough M1867 Werndl-Holub rifles to arm the military.

 The Prussians, who had large numbers of captured Lorenz rifles, converted about 35,599 rifles into Zündnadel-Defensionsgewehr Ö/M (M1854/II System Lorenz) and issued them to Landwehr units in the Franco-Prussian War.

+Montenegro used the Krnka system to convert 7,200 Lorenz rifles to arm their military.

 In the late 19th century surplus Lorenz rifles were sold in Africa as trade guns.